Step 1: Install dependencies

 sorbet/rbi/is a folder containing RBI files.
 RBI files (or “Ruby Interface” files) declare classes, modules, constants, and methods to Sorbet that it can’t see on its own.

-srb initcreates many kinds of RBI files.
+tapioca initcreates many kinds of RBI files.
 For more information, see RBI files.
+In addition

-If these two items exist, we're all set to typecheck our project for the first time.
+If these items exist, we’re all set to typecheck our project for the first time.

 Step 3: Run